dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 {::boilerplate bcp14-tagged}

+Readers are expected to be familiar with the terms and concepts described in EAP {{RFC3748}}  and OSCORE {{RFC8613}}.

 # Protocol Overview {#overview}

 ## Overview of the EAP-EDHOC Conversation

 The EDHOC protocol running between an Initiator and a Responder consists of three mandatory messages (message_1, message_2, message_3), an optional message_4, and an error message.
-EAP-EDHOC uses all messages in the exchange, and message_4 is mandatory, as an protected success indication.
+In an EDHOC session, EAP-EDHOC uses all messages including message_4, which is mandatory and acts as a protected success indication.

-After receiving an EAP-Request packet with EAP-Type=EAP-EDHOC as described in this document, the conversation will continue with the EDHOC protocol encapsulated in the data fields of EAP-Response and EAP-Request packets.
-When EAP-EDHOC is used, the formatting and processing of the EDHOC message SHALL be done as specified in {{RFC9528}}.
+After receiving an EAP-Request packet with EAP-Type=EAP-EDHOC as described in this document, the conversation will continue with the EDHOC messages transported in the data fields of EAP-Response and EAP-Request packets.
+When EAP-EDHOC is used, the formatting and processing of EDHOC messages SHALL be done as specified in {{RFC9528}}.
 This document only lists additional and different requirements, restrictions, and processing compared to {{RFC9528}}.

+As a reminder of the EAP entities and their roles involved in the EAP exchange, we have the EAP peer, EAP authenticator and EAP server.
+The EAP authenticator is the entity initiating the EAP authentication.
+The EAP peer is the entity that responds to the EAP authenticator.
+The EAP server is the entity that determines the EAP authentication method to be used.
+If the EAP server is not located on a backend authentication server, the EAP server is part of the EAP authenticator.
+For simplicity, we will show in the Figures with flows of operation only the EAP peer and EAP server.